SEOptimize-LLC/Content-Optimization-App/README.md

 - **Exports**: Download as Word (.docx); Google Docs integration (requires API setup).
 - **Tech Stack**: Python, Streamlit, spaCy, Hugging Face Transformers, Sentence Transformers, NLTK, python-docx, Google API Client.

+## API Dependencies
+The core optimization features (outline and draft processing) do not require any 3rd party APIs—they run entirely locally using pre-trained ML models downloaded via libraries like Hugging Face Transformers and spaCy.

+- **Optional 3rd Party API**: Google Docs export uses the Google Docs API, which requires:
+  - A Google Cloud project with the API enabled.
+  - OAuth credentials (`credentials.json` in project root).
+  - Initial authorization (browser flow on first run).
+  If not set up, the app falls back to Word export without issues.
+No API keys are needed for the main functionality.

 ## Setup
 1. **Clone/Navigate to Project**:
    ```